General Sign Permit & Fee Information

 There are various types of signs available to businesses within the Town of Leesburg.
 The sign type best suited for you may depend on your type of business and characteristics of your location.
 Article 15 Appendix 1 provides illustrations of various sign types.

-When submitting your sign application, please ensure that each application is accompanied by two sets of plans demonstrating the size, character, color, letter style and design proposed; the method of illumination, if any; the exact location of the proposed sign, including a site diagram; and in the case of suspended or projecting signs, the method of mounting each sign and its supporting structure.
+When submitting your sign application, please ensure that each application is accompanied by payment of the associated fee, two sets of plans demonstrating the size, character, color, letter style and design proposed; the method of illumination, if any; the exact location of the proposed sign, including a site diagram; and in the case of suspended or projecting signs, the method of mounting each sign and its supporting structure.

 Comprehensive Sign Plans